 The cost of carpet cleaning runs $125 to $250.
 The kind of treatment you have may determine how often you’ll need to do this.

 Most soft flooring types need a cushion underneath for ideal use.
 The thickness and density of carpet pads affects how the carpet looks and feels.
 Products with a density of 6 to 8 pounds are standard.
-Thickness ranges from 0.25”-0.50”.
+Thickness ranges from 0.25” to 0.50”.

 Carpet pad installation costs $0.50 to $1.00 per square foot, and the right choice depends on the material.
 Plush styles for low-traffic areas can support a thicker product.
-If you buy a Berber-style, you’ll want a thinner one with a higher density.Get Carpet Quotes from Pros
+If you buy a Berber-style, you’ll want a thinner one with a higher density.Get Help Choosing a Carpet

 Best Carpet for Stairs and Landings